CouncilofLorien/counciloflorien.github.io/docs/cards/H/helms-of-iron.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable only if you have a Nazgul permanent-event in play.
 Discard the Nazgul when this card is brought into play.
-All Orc, Troll, and Man attacks with body have their body modified by +1; and all Orc, Troll, and Man attacks with no body have 4 body. <br>_"...on the front of their iron hems was an S-rune, wrought of some white metal."_ ***---LotRIII***
+All Orc, Troll, and Man attacks with body have their body modified by +1; and all Orc, Troll, and Man attacks with no body have 4 body. <br>_“...on the front of their iron hems was an S-rune, wrought of some white metal."_ ***---LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>